Pentawards: Jury

-The Jury currently includes over 50 international members, including designers or design agency directors and packaging design officials from 16 brands and 24 design agencies like Amazon, General Mills, P&G, Pearlfisher, Superunion, and Nestle.
-The president of the jury is Clem Halpin, Design Lead at Taxi Studio.
+The Jury currently includes over 50 international members, including designers or design agency directors and packaging design officials from 25 brands and 26 design agencies like Coca-Cola, Amazon, General Mills, P&G, Pearlfisher, Superunion, and Nestle.
+The Co-Presidents of the jury are Chloe Templeman (Pearlfisher) and John Glasgow (Vault49).
 The judging process takes into account international sensitivities, cultures and markets, including a diverse mix of nationalities, ages, genders, educations, skill sets and experiences.
 Their mandate runs for a maximum of four consecutive years and approximately one third of the jury is renewed every year.

 Awards

 Five levels of awards are given: diamond, platinum, gold, silver, bronze.
 The diamond award is given to the packaging design which, across all categories, received the highest number of points.
-The platinum award goes in each of five major categories, to the packaging designs which received the most points in the given category.
+The platinum award goes in each of the 8 major categories, to the packaging designs which received the most points in the given category.
 The gold, silver and bronze awards are given to the best packaging design in each sub-category.
 The trophies are representations of the Pentawards logo, a circle with a hollow pentagon in the center.
-They are manufactured with a zinc alloy and after being polished are plated.
-The "diamond" is a Swarovski crystal.
-The trophy was designed and engraved by Belgo-American artist Christian Heckscher.
+The trophy was first designed and engraved by Belgo-American artist Christian Heckscher.

+Updated in 2022 by New York-based agency Established, the current design is a fresh and modern look.
+For the Special Award trophies, there are chose different colours, textures, and materials to deliver an unprecedented winning experience.